-“Wild and heavy action!” – Ain’t It Cool News
+“Heavy on the action with fun visuals and impressive choreography!” – Ain’t It Cool News

 The Challenger is merely the beginning, the prequel to our original feature screenplay.
 Learn more about our upcoming Kung Fu movie and how to get involved.